-Considering clients are willing to pay to have you make their hair look it’s absolute best, it can be surprising to hear how little thought they put into buying a good shampoo and conditioner to maintain it.
+When you ask your client what shampoo they use on their immaculately cut and coloured hair, you might sometimes feel like crying at the answer!
+Considering clients are willing to pay to have you make their hair look its best, it can be surprising to hear how little thought they put into buying a good shampoo and conditioner to maintain it.

-We’ve put together a cheat sheet of the most frequently asked questions when it comes to ‘shampoo nasties’, plus recommend our top salon shampoos you can retail to clients…
+We’ve put together a cheat sheet of the most frequently asked questions when it comes to ‘shampoo nasties’, plus recommend our top salon shampoos you can retail to clients.

 Are Salon Shampoos Really Better for Hair?

-When your salon retail shampoo costs ten-times the amount of one you can buy in a supermarket, you might find it hard to convince your clients it is worth the investment in professional hair care.
+When your salon retail shampoo costs ten times the amount of one you can buy in a supermarket, you might find it hard to convince your clients it is worth the investment in professional hair care.

-But, the truth is that salon shampoos really are better for the hair.
+But the truth is that salon shampoos really are better for the hair.

 There are a number of ‘nasties’ that can be found in shampoos.
-These ingredients might be effective in cleaning the hair of dirt and oils, but can often lead to damage and scalp complaints if they are too strong.
+These ingredients might be effective in cleaning the hair of dirt and oils but can often lead to damage and scalp complaints if they are too strong.

 Some of the main chemicals and ingredients now being avoided in salon shampoos are:

-- Sodium Lauryl Sulfate
+- Sodium Lauryl Sulphate.

-- Sodium Chloride
+- Sodium Chloride.

-- Polyethelene Glycol (PEG)
+- Polyethene Glycol (PEG).

-- Mineral Oil
+- Mineral Oil.

-Many professional salon shampoos are formulated without, or with less, of these chemicals, and more of the good stuff.
-Salon shampoos contain a bigger proportion of high-grade ingredients that protect and nourish the hair, and less of those that strip the hair of its natural strength.
+Many professional salon shampoos are formulated without, or with less, of these chemicals and more of the good stuff.
+Salon shampoos contain a bigger proportion of high-grade ingredients that protect and nourish the hair and less of those that strip the hair of its natural strength.

 So, let’s take a look at some of those unwanted shampoo ingredients to avoid and find out exactly what they do to the hair…